Maple444/TunedWorks-website/README.md

-# Rotaries, my personal project
+# TunedWorks, a hobby project
-My first website, and programming project outside of my classes as a whole.
-Going to be hosted on Neocities.
-Focused on showing users information about the rotary (or wankel) engine and its history, especially pertaining the the Mazda RX-7 and RX-8 lines of vehicles.
+My first website and programming project outside of my classes as a whole.
+Hosted on neocities, and is just a hobby project.
+The site is focused on showing users information about famous JDM tuner cars and their history.

+Originally called Rotaries, but the focus of the site has now been broadened to tuner cars as a whole.

+> Last updated 10/15/23